abduldoesdev/abduldoesdev/README.md

 - Flask

-### 💡 Goals for 2020
+### 💡 Goals for 2021
 - Create more public projects
-- Explore lower level languages
+- Master The Languages I Code
 - Master Python
 - Get my bot to 100 servers/verified